dotnet/runtime/docs/workflow/ci/coreclr-ci-health.md

 #### **Inner Loop**

-Our innerloop CI runs on each PR where `src/coreclr/*`, `eng/*` has been modified.
+Our innerloop CI runs on each PR where `src/coreclr/*` is modified.
 The build definition that is run is [runtime-coreclr](https://dev.azure.com/dnceng/public/_build?definitionId=649).
 Currently this is defined to run the following builds and tests.
-Note that each row in the column runs on one build machine, and if there are tests runs, the scale to many test machines in helix.
-For each test run we current run with TieredCompilation and TieredCompilation off.
+Note that each row in the column runs on one build machine, and if there are tests runs, they scale to many test machines in Helix.
+For each test run we currently run with TieredCompilation and TieredCompilation off.
 Therefore if we have 2,000 innerloop tests we will run 4,000 tests total for that architecture/os.
 If we also run R2R testing for the platform, it is another 2,000 innerloop tests that run by running crossgen on the test, then invoking the R2R compiled executable.
 In the table the Test Count is an aggregate of all tests run for the platform.

 *Note*

-The **Build Test** column is important to call out as one of the most important long running jobs.
+The **Build Tests** column is important to call out as one of the most important long running jobs.
 If there is a "Shared" comment it signifies that our tests are built on OSX in ~15 minutes instead of the platform they run on and share the managed components with every other shared test platform.
 If "Shared" is missing, the platform takes ~25 minutes and happens in parallel with other platforms.

 *Special Jobs*